Stephen Harper: 2011 vote of no confidence

-2011 election
+2011 federal election

 On May 2, 2011, after a five-week campaign, Harper led the Conservatives to their third consecutive election victory—the first time a centre-right party has accomplished this in half a century.
 The Conservatives increased their standing in parliament to 166, up from 143 at the dissolution of the previous parliament.
 This resulted in the first centre-right majority government since the Progressive Conservatives had won their last majority in 1988.
 The Conservatives also received a greater number of total votes than in 2008.
 Notably, the Conservatives had a significant breakthrough in southern Ontario, a region where neither they nor the Reform/Alliance side of the merger had done well in the previous two decades.
 They managed to win several seats in Toronto itself; no centre-right party had won seats in the former Metro Toronto since 1988.

 The election ended five years of minority governments, made the New Democratic Party the Official Opposition for the first time, relegated the Liberals to third place for the first time, brought Elizabeth May as Canada's first Green Party Member of Parliament, and reduced the Bloc Québécois from 47 to 4 seats.

 After the election, the Conservatives were accused of cheating in the Robocall scandal, mainly suppressing votes by directing voters to bogus polling stations.
 There were complaints in 247 of Canada's 308 ridings, but only one person was charged; Conservative staffer Michael Sona was convicted and jailed.

-2015 election
+2015 federal election

 Under the Canada Elections Act, a general election had to take place no later than October 19, 2015.
 On August 2, at Harper's request, Governor General David Johnson dropped the writs of election for October 19.
 In that election, Harper's Conservative Party was defeated by Justin Trudeau's Liberals, and became the Official Opposition, dropping to only 99 seats out of 338.
 This was mainly because of a collapse of Conservative support in southern Ontario, a region that swung heavily to them in 2011.
 They lost all of their seats in Toronto, and won only three seats in the Greater Toronto Area.
-They were also shut out of Atlantic Canada—the first time in decades that there will be no centre-right MPs from that region.
+They were also shut out of Atlantic Canada—the first time in decades that there were no centre-right MPs from that region.
 Harper was re-elected in Calgary Heritage, essentially a reconfigured version of his former riding.

 Hours after conceding defeat on election night, Harper resigned as leader of the Conservative Party and returned to the backbench.
 Former Cabinet minister Rona Ambrose was elected interim leader by the Conservative caucus, pending a formal leadership election.
-Harper resigned as Prime Minister during a meeting with Governor General David Johnston, who accepted the resignation, after which Johnston invited Trudeau to form a government on November 4, 2015.
+Harper resigned as prime minister during a meeting with Governor General David Johnston, who accepted the resignation, after which Johnston invited Trudeau to form a government on November 4, 2015.
 After Andrew Scheer resigned as Conservative leader in 2019, the National Post criticized Harper, by stating that he "lost in 2015 in a way that left his party struggling to make any sense at all, including on deficits."